 Example responses

 In these examples, spaces and newlines have been added to make them easier to read.
 The real responses are as compact as they can be.
-Since this proposal is just about the form of the response - and it really focuses on the BLOB part - there no mention of 'chunking.'
+Since this proposal is just about the form of the response - and it really focuses on the BLOB part - there is no mention of 'chunking.'
 For information on how this BLOB will/could be chunked, see Section ?.
 NB: Some poetic license used in the following and the checksums for single integer values seems silly, but these are really simple examples.

 A single scalar